garrandall/popular-music-data/tracks/mr-carter-lil-wayne-jay-z.md

 Go further, go harder
 Is that not why we came?
 And if not, then why bother?
-Show no mercy in MurciÃ©laga's so far from being the bastard that Marcy had fathered Now my name's been mentioned with the Martyrs
+Show no mercy in Murciélaga's
+so far from being the bastard that Marcy had fathered Now my name's been mentioned with the Martyrs
 The Biggies and the Pacs, and the Marleys and the Marcuses